 Gum recession causes “pockets” or gaps to form between the teeth and gum line, which can be an unfortunate breeding ground for disease-causing bacteria.
-A healthy mouth has pockets that are usually between 1 and 3 millimeters, according to the National Institute of Dental and Craniofacial Research, but anything larger can suggest gum disease.
+A healthy mouth has pockets that are usually between one and three millimeters, according to the National Institute of Dental and Craniofacial Research, but anything larger can suggest gum disease.
 These bacterial gum infections can destroy the gum tissue and damage your teeth’s bone structure if left untreated and could eventually even result in tooth loss.
 It is definitely best to treat receding gums as soon as you notice them in order to prevent future dental problems.

 Mild cases of receding gums can be treated by your dentist deep cleaning the affected area.
 During this deep cleaning, they’ll carefully remove plaque and tartar and smooth your exposed root area to make it difficult for bacteria to thrive through the processes of tooth scaling and root planing.
 It’s a simple process that should have your gums healing and healthy again for the long-term as long as proper dental hygiene is kept.